Berlin Hbf

 A railjet train from Vienna to Budapest, arrived at Budapest Keleti

 Step 2, Vienna to Budapest by railjet.
-This is a railjet on platform 9 at Budapest KeletiMore information about railjets.
+This is a railjet on platform 9 at Budapest KeletiMore about railjets.

 First class seats on a railjet train Economy class seats on a railjet train